Investment fraud can be sophisticated and very hard to spot:

 Pension scammers may:

-- contact you unexpectedly by phone, text or email
+- contact you unexpectedly by phone, text, email or in person

 - offer you a free pension review or a one-off investment

 - be recommended by a friend

 - offer investments, often overseas, that promise high returns.

 If you lose your money in a pension scam you won’t be able to get it back and you may still have to pay tax of up to 55%.
 Go to pension-scams.com to find out more about how to protect yourself.